-Health Equity and Cultural Humility are core values of the State of Alaska Section of Chronic Disease Prevention & Health Promotion.
-When planning for, creating, and conducting work with the Section, partners will consider the following: Alaska's diverse demographics; rich community and cultural traditions; colonial history; control of land and resources; racism; structural violence; income inequality; housing conditions; remote communities living off the road system only accessible through plane and/or boat; as well as limited access to: Internet bandwidth, educational opportunities, health care, safe places to play and be active, basic water, sewer, and sanitation systems, available transportation, safety equipment, safe drinking water and nutritious food that is affordable and culturally appropriate.
+Health Equity and Cultural Humility are core values of the State of Alaska Section of Chronic Disease Prevention & Health Promotion (CDPHP) which coordinates this project.
+When planning for, creating, and conducting work with the Section, partners will consider the following: Alaska's diverse demographics; rich community and cultural traditions; colonial history; control of land and resources; racism; structural violence; income inequality; housing conditions; remote communities living off the road system only accessible by plane and/or boat; as well as limited access to: Internet bandwidth, educational opportunities, health care, safe places to play and be active, basic water, sewer, and sanitation systems, available transportation, safety equipment, safe drinking water and nutritious food that is affordable and culturally appropriate.